sheharyarn/memento/README.md

 ## Installation

-Add `memento` to your list of dependencies in your Mix file:
+Add `:memento` to your list of dependencies in your Mix file:

 ```elixir
 def deps do